nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <panel type="seamless" header="**Q6:** Can we tweak error/help messages (or other text shown to the user)?" minimal>

 **A:** Only if the current text is incorrect (i.e., a bug).
 Adding more information or otherwise 'enhancing' the text is not allowed.
+Other points to note,

+  * **Spelling errors and grammar errors** in the UI (or docs) can be fixed, as they are errors by definition.
+  * **If a user action <tooltip content="i.e., does not perform the action user requested but does not also give any indication that the action was not performed">fails silently</tooltip>**, it can be fixed to inform the user of the problem.
 </panel>

 <panel type="seamless" header="**Q7:** Can we tweak case-sensitivity of a feature?" minimal>